 It's a good idea to get quotes from a few different dentists since prices can vary considerably.
 At the same time, you should also consider other factors such as the dentist's experience and reputation.

-Bangkok may not be the nearest location for you to travel to for dental work, but it’s the chance to vacation in Thailand which makes it worthwhile.
+Bangkok may not be the nearest location for you to travel to for dental work, but it's the chance for a holiday in Thailand which makes it worthwhile.
 The country is famed for its beaches, temples, and national parks so there is plenty to do and see before or after having your dental work.

 Bangkok is quite centrally located so from there it’s easy to travel north to cities like Chiang Mai or south to the many smaller islands.
 Some of these, like Phuket, have their own established dental tourism industry; dentists in Phuket are quite popular among tourists, for instance.

 Quality and standards